rshipp/misc-bash/README.md

 ##Descriptions:

 #bundle
 My version of the traditional 'bundle' shell script, similar to GNU 'shar'.
 Includes built-in file integrity checking; can use tar, xz, gzip, etc; creates a plain-text shell script 'archive' that can be used to transport files of any type, and more.
+See README.bundle.

 #countdown
 A simple 'for' loop that counts down from any numerical value specified as an argument to the script.